25 Glow In The Dark Party Ideas | All You Need to Know

 Glowing Ice Cubes

 After your guests have worked up a sweat, they’ll want something to quench their thirst.
-As we said, you can enhance the party experience by using glow in the dark ice cubes.
+You can enhance the neon party experience by using glow in the dark ice cubes.
 They’re actually quite easy to make.
 Combine regular water with tonic water, pour the solution into an ice cube tray and place the tray into the freezer until frozen.
 You can then use the ice cubes like you would any other type of ice cube.
 Under UV or black light, your ice cubes will be all aglow.

 Musical chairs can really get the blood pumping.
 Play the music nice and loud while your guests go around a circle of chairs.
 When the music stops…well you know the drill.
 You can use glow in the dark paint to highlight the chairs.